rafael-santiago/expr/README.md

 build system, just call ``../bin/expr``.

-A prompt will be shown and all you should do is to type your infix expression and so confirm it hit ENTER to get the result.
+A prompt will be shown and all you should do is to type your infix expression and so confirm it hit ENTER to get the result back.

 To exit the program type CTRL+c and also confirm it with an ENTER.